angellist/rspec-snapshot/README.md

   # Set this value to put all snapshots in a fixed directory
   config.snapshot_dir = "spec/fixtures/snapshots"

-  # Defaults to using the awesome_print gem to serialize values for snapshots
+  # Defaults to using the amazing_print gem to serialize values for snapshots
   #
   # Set this value to use a custom snapshot serializer
   config.snapshot_serializer = MyFavoriteSerializer